mozilla/www.ccadb.org/cas/getting-started.md

 * Click on 'Recently Viewed' in the upper left corner.
 * Select 'My Cases'
 then click on the thumb tack icon to pin this view as your default for this tab.
-    * Add/Update Root Request Cases are used for submitting [annual updates](updates).
+    * 'Add/Update Root Request' cases are used for submitting [annual updates](updates).

-**CA Communications**: The 'CA Communications' tab may be used when a root store operator polls their CA members for information.
-You may ignore this tab until you receive email from a root store operator asking you to respond to such a poll.
+**CA Communications**: The 'CA Communications' tab may be used when a Root Store Operator polls CA Owners included in their program for information.
+You may ignore this tab until you receive email from a Root Store Operator asking you to respond to such a poll.

 **Reports**: Click on the 'Reports' tab (which may be under the 'More' tab),